superlativecode/Bonfire-Images/README.md

 Bonfire Images
 ===============

 A simple images module.
-This is not a standalone module and should be used with [Bonfire-Blog](https://github.com/superlativecode/Bonfire-Blog) or intergrate it into your own modules.
+This is not a standalone module and should be used with [Bonfire-Blog](https://github.com/superlativecode/Bonfire-Blog) or intergrate it into your own bonfire modules.

 ###Dependices not included